Hospitality in the workplace to transform employee experience

 Hotelification is a concept that refers to repositioning and restyling the workplace to enhance the employee experience by incorporating elements typically associated with high-end hotel experiences.
 The focus is on design, aesthetic, comfort, and customer service — all concepts drawn from the hospitality industry, then combined with the functionality of an office space.
 It’s a concept made popular by Tim Oldman, founder and CEO of Leesman, a company that measures and analyzes workplace experiences.

-COVID, and the pandemic experience, drove interest in the idea after many employees experienced the freedom, flexibility, and comfort of working out of their homes.
+COVID, and the pandemic experience, drove interest in the idea after many employees experienced the freedom, flexibility, and comfort of remote and hybrid work.
 Now, being asked back into the office in many cases, they’re loathe to give up that comfort — and companies are clamoring to provide it to them.

 Hospitality in the Workplace